Learn something new every day

 More Info... by email

 Thrift institutions are financial institutions that specialize in providing consumer savings and mortgages.
 They are also known in the United States as savings and loan companies.
-Similar organisations have different names in other countries, such as building societies, though the precise legal definitions and requirements vary from country to country.
+Similar organizations have different names in other countries, such as building societies, though the precise legal definitions and requirements vary from country to country.

 The idea of thrift institutions came about in the early 19th century when banks realized there was a gap in the market.
 At this time banking services were generally only used by particularly wealthy people.
 The thrift institutions gathered more ground in the US in the mid-20th century when affordable and available mortgages meant more people were able to own their own homes.